AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling group/AttachLoadBalancers.md

 # AttachLoadBalancers

-You can call this operation to associate one or more SLB instances with a scaling group.
+Associates one or more Server Load Balancer \(SLB\) instances with a scaling group.

 ## Description